Magic Tour (Queen): Itinerary

 The concert at the Népstadion, Budapest, on 27 July was one of the first concerts by a major rock group behind the Iron Curtain.
 As well as 80,000 tickets selling out, a further estimated 45,000 people listened to the group outside.
 Some fans had travelled from as far away as Russia and Poland to see the concert.
 The show was professionally filmed on 35 mm movie film by 17 of Hungary's best cameramen.
 The gear employed, including seventeen cameras and 25 miles of film, was all that was accessible in the country, and the Hungarian government approved the entire operation.
 During the show, the group performed an acoustic arrangement of the traditional Hungarian folk song "Tavaszi Szél Vizet Áraszt".
 Mercury wrote the lyrics on the palm of his hand.

 The Knebworth concert on 9 August 1986 was added to the end of the tour because earlier dates at Wembley Stadium had sold out.
 120,000 fans attended, making it the group's biggest UK concert.
 The stage featured 5,000 amplifiers, 8.6 miles of cable and a 20 × 30 ft video screen.
 This was the last live concert featuring the classic line-up of Queen.
 Henry Lytton Cobbold, 3rd Baron Cobbold, owner of Knebworth Castle, later said he felt it was one of the best Queen gigs, but owing to an oversight, nobody remembered to tape video footage of the concert, although the show was professionally multitracked, along with handheld audience footage capturing the show.
-A photograph of a swarm of helicopters branded under the 'Magic' emblem was used for promotional purposes.
+Queen flew into the show from Battersea Heliport in West London in a helicopter emblazoned Queen A Magic Tour, photographed from an accompanying aircraft by official tour photographer Denis O'Regan, as featured across the centrefold of the Live Magic album.

 The tour played to more than 400,000 fans, and earned the group £11 million.
-Supposedly, it was the only Queen tour that made a profit.

 Aftermath

 After the tour, Mercury told his bandmates that he did not want to do any more large-scale shows.
 In spring 1987, he was diagnosed as having AIDS.
 When the group reconvened to record The Miracle in 1989, the press were informed that Mercury wanted to "break the cycle of album, tour, album, tour" and consequently the album would not have any accompanying live performances.
 He died on 24 November 1991.
-Queen did not undertake another full tour until 19 years later, when the Queen + Paul Rodgers Tour began in March 2005.
+Queen did not undertake another full tour until 14 years later, when the Queen + Paul Rodgers Tour began in March 2005.
 By then, John Deacon had retired from music, and did not take part.